centrica-engineering/nucleus-docs/docs/components/ns-datepicker.md

 ### Considerations of best practices

 When the browser supports the `<input type="date">` the format of the input will change depending on the settings of thier device.
-For example users in UK will get the dd/mm/yyyy date format wheras users in United States of America will get the m/d/yy date format.
+For example users in UK will get the dd/mm/yyyy date format where as users in United States of America will get the m/d/yy date format.
 Regardless of the input format dates are always returned following the ISO 8601 date format

 ### ISO 8601 date format

 This component uses the ISO 8601 date format: YYYY-MM-DD.
-This allows us to build upon the native `<input type="date">` which also uses the same standard and provides a consistent approach to hadndling dates throughout nucleus.
+This allows us to build upon the native `<input type="date">` which also uses the same standard and provides a consistent approach to handling dates throughout nucleus.

 ## Browser support